 According to the NSCISC, approximately 249,000 to 363,000 Americans have serious spinal cord injuries.
 The medical bills associated with spinal cord injuries are astronomical and often pile up throughout the victim’s lifetime.

 Victims who suffer spinal cord injuries in a car accident caused by someone else may be eligible for compensation for the following damages:

 - Reduced quality of life

 Consult an Experienced Attorney About Your Spinal Injury Case

-If you were diagnosed with a spinal injury after a car crash, don’t wait too long to contact an experienced personal injury attorney to inquire about your legal rights and options.
+If you were diagnosed with a spinal injury after a car crash, don’t wait too long to contact an experienced attorney from a spinal cord injury law firm to inquire about your legal rights and options.
 A skilled attorney can investigate your case and fight for you to ensure you receive the fair compensation you deserve.
 Also, your diagnosis and prognosis following a gruesome car accident can change during treatment.
 Be sure to seek immediate medical evaluation and work hand in hand with your attorney to help you obtain maximum compensation.